Roary the Racing Car

 Roary the Racing Car, stylised as ROARY: The Racing Car, is a British preschool animated television series created by David Jenkins and produced by Chapman Entertainment for Five and Nick Jr. that aired from 7 May 2007 to 29 September 2010.
 The series was animated by Cosgrove Hall Films for its first series, while Chapman took over animation production for the second series.
 It follows the adventures of Roary and his racing car friends at Silver Hatch racetrack.

 Overview

 Plot

-The series follows the lives and adventures of five racing vehicles, Roary, Maxi, Cici (Zizzy in the US), Drifter (Dragga in the US), Tin Top, and the people who they work for, Big Chris the Mechanic, Marsha the Race Marshall and the owner of the racetrack, Mr. Carburettor.
+The series follows the lives and adventures of five anthropomorphic racing vehicles, Roary, Maxi, Cici (Zizzy in the US), Drifter (Dragga in the US), Tin Top, and the people who they work for, Big Chris the Mechanic, Marsha the Race Marshall and the owner of the racetrack, Mr. Carburettor.

 Setting

 Roary the Racing Car is set around a fictional motor racing circuit called Silver Hatch (a portmanteau of the names of the two British Grand Prix racing circuits, Silverstone and Brands Hatch).
 The majority of the action takes place at the track's pits and workshop, although we often follow the cars on their laps around the track.
 Occasionally, the characters venture to external locations such as the nearby beach.

 Sometimes, a race will happen, which will take up most of the episode.